What is better, a bail agent or a bail bondsman?

 A co-signer is anyone who is willing to sign for your loved one’s release.
 The co-signer is promising that all the money will be paid and that their loved one will go to all of their court dates.
 A co-signer takes responsibility for their loved one.

-We accept a number of different payment methods at Bail Bonds in Modesto.
+We accept a number of different payment methods at Modesto Bail Bonds.
 We accept cash, checks, and most major credit cards.
 We also have the ability to accept payments online, over the phone, or in person at an office.

 Again, cost depends on the price of the bail itself.
 Initially you need to pay 10% of the bail.
 Depending on your information, we may be able to offer discounts.

-At Bail Bonds in Modesto, we do not charge interest on our bail bonds, you only have to pay the 10%.
+At Modesto Bail Bonds, we do not charge interest on our bail bonds, you only have to pay the 10%.

 Again, pricing varies from case to case and depends vastly on the people who are co-signing the bail bond.